jake-knerr/chess/README.md

 </div>
 ```

-#### (Optional) Consider adding a namespace prefix to a component's class selectors to help avoid style collisions with other components, libraries, and any other styling present in the document.
+#### (Optional) Consider adding a namespace prefix to a component's class names to help avoid style collisions with other components, libraries, and any other styling present in the document.

 Namespacing via a prefix is particularly useful for component libraries since the styles in a library may be used across large numbers of documents.